-After a memorable Jorhat tour, we packed our bags to reach Majuli Island.
+After a memorable tea tour in Assam, we packed our bags to reach Majuli Island.
 This was a two-day tour, and I was excited, as it was my maiden visit to any river island.
 Majuli is the largest fresh-water island located in the middle of a mighty river Brahmaputra in Assam.
 An Assam tour is incomplete without a visit to this wonderful island, which is also the cultural hotspot of the Assamese people.
-After enjoying our breakfast, it took us only 30 minutes to reach the Nimati Ghat from our resort.
+After enjoying our breakfast, it took us around 30 minutes to reach the Nimati Ghat from our resort.
 From the Ghat, we board on a big ferry around 10 am in between mighty Brahmaputra river.
 The sight was quite amazing and I feel rejoicing standing in the top of the ferry and feel the cold wind blowing.
 The 90 min boat ride was itself a joyful experience.

 Tribal village and wonderful sunset

 After reaching Majuli, it gradually became clear that the island is miles away from the hustle-bustle of Jorhat city and has a serene ambiance that gives calmness to our minds.
 We checked in at Dekasang resort, to enjoy the traditional village life style.
 After some rest, we headed to explore the island, at first we visited the Mishing tribes village to catch a glimpse of the village life of the island.
 We enjoyed sunset at the riverside before heading towards our bamboo hut for a night stay.

 Next day early morning I wake up very early and decided to explore the Satras (Neovaishnavite Monestries).
 My friend Padma from Nexplore Travel also joined me.
 He become my guide for the entire trip in Majuli.
 Padma arranged two bicycles for us and at first we visit the Kamalabari Satra.